NavkiratPuri/asg3movies/README.md

 ## Description

-This assignment is part of the Web Development 2 course and includes various tasks and projects related to web development concepts and technologies.
+This assignment is part of the Web Development 2 course and links to a MongoDb Database to retrieve a list of movies which can be added to.
+Movies can also be deleted or edited.

 ## Getting Started